varunh8892/varunh8892/README.md

 - 👋 Hi, I’m varun
 - 👀 I’m interested in software test automation and cloud computing
-- 🌱 I’m currently learning Azure DevOps , Data structures and Microservices testing
+- 🌱 I’m currently learning Azure DevOps , Data Structures and Microservices testing
 - 💞️ I’m looking to collaborate on latest technologies in test automation and utilizing cloud plaforms in test automation
 - 📫 How to reach me : varunh8892@gmail.com | #352-433-9533